googleapis/google-cloud-python/docs/bigquery-usage.rst

 - Load data into a table
 - Run a query against data in one or more tables
-- Extrat data from a table
+- Extract data from a table
 - Copy a table

 List jobs for a project: